When you're eating you can give yourself extra insulin (known as a bolus dose).

 - You may be able to reduce your total dose of insulin as your diabetes control improves.

-- It's easy to use – once the pump is set up, you can give yourself a bolus dose at the push of a button.
+- It's easy to use – once the pump is set up, you can give yourself a bolus dose by pressing a combination of buttons.

 Pumps – the bad news

 ... but there are some disadvantages to pump use too.

 - You need to test your blood glucose levels more often – because the insulin is rapid acting.